-Course Code Course Description NQF Credits NQF Level A candidate must complete courses listed under a), b) and c) below: a) Core Courses : The following cou urses are prescribed: ARPL 7010A Understanding Cities of the South 20 9 ARPL7034A Specialised Topics in Planning 20 9 Provided that the Senate may permit a candidate to replace the above course(s) with other approved course(s) at the level of master, relevant to the field of urban studies and offered by the School of Architecture and Planning. b) Elective Courses: A candidate must select one of the two options listed below: i) SOSS7070A Advanced Statistics for Demographic Survey and Analysis 30 9 A candidate , who selects SOSS7070A, will be required to complete in addition, one elective course at the level of master, relevant to the field of urban studies and offered by the School of Architecture and Planning, yielding a minimum of 20 credits . ii) ARPL7040A R esearch Methods 10 9 A candidate who selects ARPL7040A will be required to complete in addition, two elective courses at the level of master, relevant to the field of urban studies at the level of master at this or another tertiary education institution approved by the Senate , yielding a minimum of 20 credits per course .
-Provided that the Senate may permit a candidate to replace an elective course with another approved course at the level of master at this or another tertiary education institution approved by the Senate , yielding a minimum of 20 credits .
+Course Code Course Description NQF Credits NQF Level A candidate must complete courses listed under a), b) and c) below: a) Core Courses : The following cou urses are prescribed: ARPL 7010A Understanding Cities of the South 20 9 ARPL7074A Theory Politics and Governance of Extended Urbanisation 20 9 Senate may permit a candidate to replace the above course(s vel of master, relevant to the field of urban studies and offere Planning. b) Elective Course A candidate must es: select one of the two options listed below: i) SOSS7070A Ad dvanced Statistics for Demographic Survey and Analysis 30 9 the level of maste selects SOSS7070A, will be required to complete in addition r, relevant to the field of urban studies and offered by the Sch g a minimum of 20 credits . ii) ARPL7040A R esearch Methods 10 9 the level of maste selects ARPL7040A will be required to complete in addition, r, relevant to the field of urban studies at the level of master a ion approved by the Senate , yielding a minimum of 20 credit at this or and ther tertiary Senate may permit a candidate to replace an elective course I of master at this or another tertiary education institution app Im of 20 credits. ust also pass a Research Report (ARPL7053A) yielding 90 cre riate to the field of urban studies and approved by the Senate QF level 9